Introduction:

 Supporting a Loved One in Language Therapy

-Be patient: Give extra time for responses.
+Be patient and allow extra time for responses.

 Timeline of Recovery in Language Therapy After Stroke